Skip to Main Content

 TOTAL120 hours

-*This program requires courses that can also fulfill requirements of the General Education curriculum.
-If program requirements are also used to fulfill General Education requirements, the number of elective hours will increase.
+*This program requires courses that can also fulfill requirements of the True Blue Core curriculum.
+If program requirements are also used to fulfill True Blue Core requirements, the number of elective hours will increase.

-The following courses required by the program meet General Education requirements:
+The following courses required by the major meet True Blue Core requirements:

 Major Requirements (44 hours)